• Skip to primary navigation

 I first learned how to make this crunchy slaw salad from my daughter.

-She tells me that when she first began living with her partner, he would always purchase cabbage when grocery shopping – a vegetable that she had previously avoided.
+She tells me that when she first began living with her partner, he would always purchase cabbage when grocery shopping – a vegetable she had previously avoided.

 It wasn’t long before a few simple slaw recipes inspired her to try making a vegan salad.
 She tells me that after a few years of tweaking this recipe, she is no longer hesitant to use cabbage and that this recipe quickly became a staple in her home.